-The poorer your sleep, the more likely you may be to develop Alzheimer's disease, a recent study finds.
-Sleep Deprived Specifically the study found that if people had a lot of awakenings during the night, more than five awakenings in an hour, they are more likely to have preclinical Alzheimer's disease.
+The worse your sleep, the more likely you may be to develop Alzheimer's disease, a recent study finds.
+Specifically the study found that if people wake up often during the night, more than five times in an hour, they are more likely to have preclinical Alzheimer's disease.
 The study is preliminary.
 It finds an association, but not a cause and effect.
 The study evaluated 100 men and women aged 45-80.
 All were free of dementia at the study start.
 Half of them have a family history of Alzheimer's disease.
 For 14 days, the men and women wore a device that measures sleep.
 They also completed sleep diaries and questionnaires.
 The researchers analyzed spinal fluid.
 They looked at brain scans.
 They were looking for indicators of "amyloid plaques."
 These are deposits found in the brains of people with Alzheimer's.
 Experts believe the deposits can begin forming 10 to 15 years before the symptoms appear.
 People slept an average of six-and-a-half hours, although they spent about eight hours a night in bed.